 In terms of the National and provincial government programme of action, pronouncements made were focusing on the implementation of National Development Plan by all spheres of government.
 Emanating from that, Limpopo came up with the Limpopo Development plan from which municipalities would have their expressions in the reviewed IDPs.
 The SONA of 2019 came strongly on the focus on economic growth with emphasis on land issue and public-private partnership (Khawuleza) as instruments for accelerated development.
-As an inspirational and motivational campaign individuals need to embrace the spirit of "Thuma mina" meaning "Send me" to serve communities through DDM approach.SONA of 2020/21 has cemented the same tone for further growth,
+As an inspirational and motivational campaign individuals need to embrace the spirit of "Thuma mina" meaning "Send me" to serve communities.
+The SONA of 2020 has just built on the same tone for further growth.